 Little is known about how imprisoned women with SMI use primary care services and to what extent services are meeting their physical health care needs are less well known.
 The evidence that is available has predominantly been drawn from international studies17 or studies conducted several years ago.18

 NICE guidance recommends that every prisoner should be seen by a health professional at the time of reception and seen by a doctor soon after reception.19 This ‘First Night’ assessment is intended to detect the immediate risks posed to a woman’s physical and mental health following their arrival in prison and should assess for the presence of significant physical health problems and long-term conditions requiring treatment overnight, level of risk to self (including risk of self-harm and suicide), history of recent injury and/or serious illness and withdrawal from substance misuse and/or alcohol dependence.
 NICE Guidance19 recommends that a ‘second stage’ assessment should take place within one week of arrival in prison to establish if the person requires more detailed assessment and investigation in order to establish the presence of any ongoing unmet care needs and in this way provides an opportunity for the detection of previously unknown long-term physical health conditions.
-Completion of ‘First Night’ and second-stage assessment helps to support engagement, may help to , and ensure that an appropriate care plan and follow-up arrangements are made.
-The quality of these assessments can vary between different prison estates because .
+Completion of ‘First Night’ and second-stage assessment helps to support engagement, may help to reduce high levels of anxiety and distress, and ensure that an appropriate care plan and follow-up arrangements are made.
+The quality of these assessments can vary between different prison estates because female prisons are of different sizes and have different security levels.
 In addition, different governance arrangements influence care offered.

 What can we learn from general practice?